Bavarian CSU welcomes Merkel's migration deals ahead of Sunday crisis meeting

 The agreements, hammered out during through-the-night talks at an EU summit in Brussels, would speed up the process of repatriating refugees whose presence in the EU was first recorded in those 14 countries.

-Under the separate deal with Greece and Spain, Berlin agreed to take refugees in the two countries who wanted to be reunited with family members already in Germany.
+Under a separate deal with Greece and Spain, Berlin agreed to take refugees in the two countries who wanted to be reunited with family members already in Germany.
 In return, the two countries will take from Germany some people regarded as migrants, not refugees.

 The document also proposed establishing reception centers in Germany for refugees arriving at the border with Austria who had earlier been recorded entering another European country, allowing them to be subjected to an accelerated asylum assessment process.

-The country by country agreements or statements of intent are separate from the broader summit conclusion to share out refugees arriving in the bloc on a voluntary basis and create “controlled centers” inside the EU to process asylum requests.
+The country-by-country agreements or statements of intent are separate from the broader summit conclusion to share out refugees arriving in the bloc on a voluntary basis and create “controlled centers” inside the EU to process asylum requests.

-But substantial confusion remained over what the 14 countries had agreed to, with Hungary’s government spokesman Zoltan Kovacs denying that any agreement had been made with Budapest.
+But substantial confusion remained over what the 14 countries had agreed to.

-“No such deal has been reached,” Kovacs said when asked about the document, which says the 14 countries have “consented on a political level” to making such an agreement.
+“No such deal has been reached,” Hungary’s government spokesman Zoltan Kovacs said when asked about the document, which says the 14 countries “consented on a political level” to making such an agreement.

+Polish Foreign Ministry spokesman Artur Lompart said: “There are no any new agreements regarding the reception of asylum seekers from EU countries.”

 Under the EU’s Dublin convention, largely overlooked since Merkel’s 2015 decision to open Germany’s borders, asylum seekers must lodge their requests in the first EU country they set foot in.